smalldatalab/docker-ohmage-omh-suite/README.md

 The Mongo database is ready to go, but the Postgres database needs to be initialized by adding a few tables.
 To add those tables, complete the following steps:

+1. Start the Postgres container with `sudo docker-compose up -d postgres`.
 1. Run `sudo docker exec -it omh_ohmage-postgres_1 bash` to start a shell on the `ohmage-postgres` container
 1. Run `psql -U postgres` in the resulting shell to start `psql`
 1. Copy and paste the contents of the [database setup script](https://github.com/smalldatalab/docker-ohmage-omh-suite/blob/master/omh/initialize-auth.sql) to create the schema.